 A-line bobs are a popular choice for curly hair.
 A-lines have a nice face-framing effect that compliments curly hair.
 That said, A-lines are not the only bob choice for curly hair.
 Your stylist will know how to help you choose the best bob hairstyle for your type of curly hair.

-Round faces can benefit from a well-defined bob.
+Yes, round faces can benefit from a well-defined curly bob.
 When cutting a bob for a client with a round face, stylists must ensure that the layers create angles that accentuate the features rather than blend in.

 Curly bobs are often low-maintenance looks.
 With a product on hand to keep curls fresh, many with bobs find they can roll out of bed in the morning, scrunch in some mousse, and are ready to face the day.